othalla/py-control-repository/README.rst

    puppet_environment = control_repository.get_environment('production')

-Get all Puppet Environments
+Get all Puppet Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns the list of all Puppet Environments.
+Returns the list of all Puppet Environment.

 .. code-block:: python